-When deciding how to host your website, the choices that immediately come to mind include AWS, GCP and Azure.
-There are good reasons for these choices – they are all global hosting provider leaders that have 58 percent of the cloud market as of 2021, according to analyst, a research firm in the technology sector.
+When deciding how to host your website, the choices that immediately come to mind include AWS, GCP, and Azure.
+There are good reasons for these choices – they are all global hosting provider leaders that have 58 percent of the cloud market as of 2021, according to the analyst, a research firm in the technology sector.
 However, the hosting landscape in China is quite different.
 Both AWS and GCP are not listed as the top hosting providers in China.
 Instead, the list is topped by local hosting companies like Alibaba, Huawei Cloud, Tencent Cloud, and Baidu AI Cloud.

-The main reasons AWS, GCP, and Azure are not the leaders in China is due to restrictions imposed by the Great Firewall of China (GFoC).
-Over the last two decades, the Chinese government created the GFoC to regulate Internet traffic in China, which has resulted in restrictions placed on many global companies and websites, including Google, YouTube, Facebook and Twitter.
+The main reason AWS, GCP, and Azure are not the leaders in China is due to restrictions imposed by the Great Firewall of China (GFoC).
+Over the last two decades, the Chinese government created the GFoC to regulate Internet traffic in China, which has resulted in restrictions placed on many global companies and websites, including Google, YouTube, Facebook, and Twitter.
 These GFoC restrictions have created enormous problems for big players like AWS and GCP in the Chinese cloud hosting market.
 The top four cloud service providers such as Alibaba, Huawei, Tencent, and Baidu, now account for 80% of the country's total cloud spending.

 Even though the U.S. is the largest economy in the world, China is set to overtake the U.S., and become the global leader in GDP – a trend that has been hastened by the onset of the pandemic.
 Hence, businesses are showing a keen interest in starting their businesses in China.
 However, the Great Firewall's restrictions are major hurdles for new businesses wanting to operate within the Chinese economy.

 Using CSPs like AWS, GCP, or Azure in China